-Tantalum can be used to manufacture tantalum sputtering target, evaporation vessels, as well as tubes, rectifiers, and electrolytic capacitors.
+Tantalum can be used to manufacture tantalum sputtering targets, evaporation vessels, as well as tubes, rectifiers, and electrolytic capacitors.
 Tantalum sputter target forms a stable anodized film in an acidic electrolyte.
-The electrolytic capacitor made of tantalum has the advantages of large capacity, small size and good reliability.
+The electrolytic capacitor made of tantalum has the advantages of large capacity, small size, and good reliability.
 Tantalum capacitors are one the most important use of tantalum, around 2/3 of the full use of tantalum.
 Tantalum is also the material for making electron-emitting tubes and high-power tube parts.
-Anti-corrosion equipment made by Tantalum is used in the chemical industry such as strong acid, bromine and ammonia producing industries.
+Anti-corrosion equipment made by Tantalum is used in the chemical industry such as strong acid, bromine, and ammonia-producing industries.
 The metal tantalum can be used as a structural material for the combustion chamber of an aircraft engine.
-Tantalum is easy to form and can be used as support accessories, heat shields, heaters and heat sinks in high-temperature vacuum furnaces.
+Tantalum is easy to form and can be used as support accessories, heat shields, heaters, and heat sinks in high-temperature vacuum furnaces.
 Tantalum can also be used as orthopedic and surgical materials.

 High Purity Tantalum Preparation

 The chemical inertness and relatively low price of tantalum make it a good alternative to platinum.
 However, high-purity tantalum is not easy to get because it is always found together with niobium in the mineral groups of tantalite, columbite, and coltan.
 To get high purity tantalum, here are several methods.

 Metal thermal reduction